heimskr/game3/PROTOCOL.md

 	- `Inventory` Inventory

-25. **Set Active Slot**: tells the server to set the active slot in the player's inventory.
+25. **Set Active Slot**: tells the server or a client to set the active slot in the player's inventory.

 	- `i32` Slot